 It’s important to us that employees feel empowered to improve their knowledge, so we provide them with various opportunities to achieve it.
 The Group has established a training academy where various general, professional and managing competence training is provided.
 For example, there are leadership, team building, change management, project management and other types of training available.
 The Group takes care of qualification raising of its employees and ensures that employees have all the necessary certification for work required by law.

 In 2020 62% of employees participated in the training, and one employee in the group spent on average about 18 hours in training.
 In 2019, each employee was subject to 8 hours of training (only live training hours counted) in the Group.
 In 2018, training time reached 25 hours per person (including live and online training).

 In 2019, 498 employee competence and carrier advancement evaluations were carried out in the Group, education plans were devised and 83 % of employees participated in official annual performance reviews.

 We value every employee and seek to ensure equal opportunity when hiring and promoting, regardless of one’s age, gender, race, cultural background, religion, sexual orientation or other criteria which are not directly related to work.
-The Group respects and protects the rights of its employees, take a stand against any human rights’ violations and promotes equal opportunity everywhere, where it can have an impact.
+The Group respects and protects the rights of its employees, stands against any human rights violations and promotes equal opportunity everywhere, where it can have an impact.